danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 }
 }
 ```
-For face capture, the sample code has used the clmtrackr which is a JavaScript library developed by a data scientist Audun M. Øygard in 2014 for fitting a facial model to faces in images or video (ref: https://www.auduno.com/2014/01/05/fitting-faces/).
-Based on the facial algorithms designed by Jason Saragih and Simon Lucey (ref: J. M. Saragih, S. Lucey and J. F. Cohn, "Face alignment through subspace constrained mean-shifts," 2009 IEEE 12th International Conference on Computer Vision, Kyoto, 2009, pp. 1034-1041.
-doi: 10.1109/ICCV.2009.5459377), the library analyses a face and divides it into 70 points in real-time based on a pretrained machine training model on face images for classification.
+For face capture, the sample code has used the clmtrackr which is a JavaScript library developed by a data scientist Audun M. Øygard in 2014 for fitting a facial model to faces in images or video.[^Face] Based on facial algorithms designed by Jason Saragih and Simon Lucey,[^Algo] the library analyses a face and divides it into 70 points in real-time based on a pretrained machine training model on face images for classification.

 ![](ch4_3.png)